dwolopes/mobile-flashcards/README.md

 # **Mobile Flashcards**
 **Mobile Flashcards** is the third and last project from the **Udacity's React Developer Nanodegree** program.We should build a mobile application (Android or iOS - or both) that allows users to study collections of flashcards.
-The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.The project emphasizes the use of **REACT NATIVE** bulding a mobile APP and **REDUX** to manage the application state.
+The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.The project emphasizes the use of **REACT NATIVE** bulding a mobile APP and **REDUX** to manage the application state. **THE APP WAS TESTED AN IPHONE X as IOS 12**.

 ## **Table of contents**
 - [**Flashcards**](#mobile-flashcards)